Jump Start Your 3rd Year

 No. During our meeting, we have a series of questions to ask you and most of these questions involve asking you how you created your 2-Year Plan and what resources you found helpful.
 Assisting you defeats the purpose of our questions.
 We want to know how students are helping themselves.
 Getting assistance from a Peer Academic Advisor would be best in helping you create an accurate 2-Year Graduation Plan.
 You can find your Peer Academic Advisor hours here.
 Walk-ins are the prefered method as we want to meet with students on a first-come, first-serve basis.

-The Undeclared MyAudit only lists General Education courses.
-You need to run a MyAudit for your intended major (the major you're thinking about declaring), so you can get the entire list of courses you need in order to graduate.
+The Undeclared audit only lists General Education courses.
+You need to run an audit for your intended major (the major you're thinking about declaring), so you can get the entire list of courses you need in order to graduate.
+You can run an audit for your intended major by clicking "Select a Different Program."

-Students who do not meet with an advisor for Jump Start advising by March 11 will have a hold placed on their registration, which will prevent them from making changes to their summer and fall classes.
+Students who do not meet with an advisor for Jump Start advising by the deadline will have a hold placed on their registration, which will prevent them from making changes to their summer and fall classes.

 Yes!
 Acutally, students who plan on transfering found this meeting the most helpful as it gave them information to consider for their future plans.

 - When students do not know the prerequisites for classes, they have issues planning the sequence in which they should take classes.
-Students can look up prerequisites using the Online Course Schedule, just click on the CRN for a course.
+Students can look up prerequisites using Plan Builder in MyDegreePath or by using the Online Course Schedule, just click on the CRN for a course.

 - Some classes tend to be offered only in the fall or only in the spring.
 Students can make a more accurate plan by checking the Online Course Schedule to get a sense of when their classes are usually offered, fall or spring.
 The schedule will also allow students to see which classes are usually offered in summer session.